What is the SAT?

 ABSENT FROM TEST DAY?

 If you are absent from the SAT in the School Day given at Monterey High School, you can make that exam up!
-Students who were absent on test day can test on a later date, as part of the weekend SAT admnistration.
+Students who were absent on test day can test on a later date, as part of the weekend SAT administration.
 You will need to sign in to your College Board account to transfer your registration free of charge.
-You need to make this transfer and upload an acceptable photo no later than the late registration deadline of April 20, 2018, to ensure you have a seat on test day.
+You need to make this transfer and upload an acceptable photo no later than the late registration deadline (which can be found at collegeboard.org), to ensure you have a seat on test day.

 If you have any questions, please contact Test Administration Services (TAS) at: